Chandler-Manly/Dev-Training/README.md

 ## SWOT Analysis

 ### Strengths:
-- Positive attitude and a fundamental knowledge of the concepts and how the pieces of the puzzle fit
 - Team Sapphire and the GA commnuity's resources: TA hours, issue tickets, and fellow Sapphires

 ### Weaknesses: